Beach | Lake & Backwaters

 The Thaipooyakavadi celebrated for 41 days in November/December.
 The whole town will be full of lights and decoration and the last ten days are celebrated with glory.

-At a distance of 1 Km from Kumarakom Bus Station, Sri Kumaramangalam Temple dedicated for Sri Subrahmanya Swamy, this temple is situated on the banks of Meenachil River.
+At a distance of 1 Km from Kumarakom Bus Station, Sri Kumaramangalam Temple is a Hindu temple situated in Kumarakom.
+It is one of the significant places to visit in Kumarakom.

 Lake & Backwaters

 Kumarakom is the most enchanting backwater destination in Kerala.
-It is located on the banks of Vembanad Lake in the Kuttanad region of Kottayam district.
-Vembanad Lake is one of the largest fresh water lakes in India.
-Also known as the Queen of Vembanad, Kumarakom is the most famous kerala backwaters destination for traditional houseboat rides and it is among the most popular Kerala tourist places.
-The major sightseeing option at Kumarakom is houseboat cruise in backwaters of Vembanad.
+It is located on the banks of Vembanad Lake in the Kuttanad region of the Kottayam district.
+Vembanad Lake is one of the largest freshwater lakes in India.
+Also known as the Queen of Vembanad, Kumarakom is the most famous places for backwaters in Kerala.